DonMartin76/oauth2-workshop/lab5/README.md

 **Note**: With wicked.haufe.io, this also applies to the other two flows, the Authorization Code Grant and the Implicit Grant.
 The "real" Markdown Notes application at [https://app.ow.donmartin76.com](https://app.ow.donmartin76.com) has a trusted subscription to the underlying API, so that the application does not have to ask for consent from the Resource Owner.
 This would seem very strange - the actual application begs for permission to access its own data - but actually that would be required if there wasn't the concept of trusted applications.

+**More note**: Once more, how this concept of "trusted" applications is implemented is not part of the actual OAuth2 RFC, so this is an implementation detail of wicked.haufe.io in this case.
+Other solutions will have other solutions to the same problem.

 ---
 [Index](../README.md)